- OverviewGeneral & Awards

 - Sponsor& Exhibit

-Hsia was recently included in the 2013 CableFax Digital Hot List and named one of Cynopsis Media’s Most Intriguing People of 2013.
-Additionally, Hsia was honored as one of the “Top Women in Technology” by CableFAX in 2012 and as a “Media Maven” by Ad Age in 2011.
-Bravo Digital has been recognized with numerous awards including the Technology & Engineering Emmy, Webby Award, Media Vanguard Award, Mobile Excellence Award, Mobile Marketing Association Award, ITVT Award and seven Prime Time Emmy nominations for Interactive and Non-Fiction Content.
+Hsia was recently included in the 2013 Broadcasting & Cable Digital All-Stars List, 2013 CableFax Digital Hot List and named one of Cynopsis Media’s Most Intriguing People of 2013.
+Additionally, Hsia was honored as one of the “Top Women in Cable” by CableFAX in 2013 and as a “Media Maven” by Ad Age in 2011.
+Bravo and Oxygen Digital have been recognized with numerous awards including a 2013 Prime Time Emmy for achievement in Multiplatform Storytelling, a Webby Award, Media Vanguard Award, Mobile Excellence Award, Mobile Marketing Association Award, ITVT Award and nine Prime Time Emmy nominations for Interactive and Non-Fiction Content.

 Hsia originally joined NBCUniversal as Katie Couric’s Senior Producer and served as Vice President of NBC News since 2001, where she had executive oversight for the “Today” show, “Dateline” and the long-form programming unit Peacock Productions.
 An NBC News veteran of eleven years, she previously worked for ABC News as Diane Sawyer’s producer at “Prime Time Live” from 1989-92.
 Hsia has been the recipient of numerous journalism awards including six News Emmy Awards, the Edward R. Murrow Award, a Sigma Delta Chi award, an IRE award and the National Press Club's Freedom of the Press Award.
 Before that, Hsia was a producer and director of documentaries including "The Emperor's Eye: Art and Power in Imperial China" and "Made in China."
 She was also the producer and associate producer of two feature films, "A Great Wall" and "Old Enough," both released by Orion Classics.